Kremenchuk shopping mall attack: Coverage in Russia

 On the day of the attack, Russian television did not report it until the Russian Ministry of Defense confirmed that it had happened.
 Pro-Russian Telegram channels have spread multiple conflicting theories about the missile strike, including the claim that the missile was aimed at a car factory near the mall, that the mall was being used as a military equipment warehouse, or as a base of the Territorial Defense Forces, and that the missile strike is a Ukrainian provocation involving the use of "canned bodies".

 On the day after the attack, Russian authorities and state-controlled media issued a number of contradictory statements about the attack, including claims that the attack was "fake" and that the Ukrainians had bombed the mall themselves.
 Russian Defense Ministry spokesman Igor Konashenkov said that "Russian Aerospace Forces delivered a strike by air-launched high-precision weapons against hangars of weapons and ammunition from the United States and European countries in the area of the Kremenchuk road machinery factory" He also said: "The detonation of the munitions for western weaponry in storage led to a fire in a non-functioning shopping centre next to the factory."
 These statements have been debunked by the BBC and other media.

 Aftermath

 A memorial to those who died in the attack and were wounded was quickly set up near the ruins of the buildings.
 Residents left items such as lit candles and flowers at the memorial, while others prayed or waited to hear about those still missing from the attack.
 A three-day period of official mourning was declared in the city.

+On 20 October 2024, the Shaykovka air base chief of staff and bomber pilot responsible for multiple recent attacks on civilian infrastructure in Ukraine, was found dead in an apple orchard in Bryansk Oblast, Russia, apparently a targeted assassination.
+Dmitri Golenkov was reportedly responsible for the missile attacks on the Kremenchuk shopping mall, and for the Dnipro apartment building airstrike which killed 46 people in January 2023 in Dnipro.